mveram97/bank-end-framework/README.md

 ## Acknowledgments

-Special thanks to Álvaro Laguna García and Raúl Galera Sancho for their supervision and help along the development of this project
+Special thanks to Álvaro Laguna García and Raúl Galera Sancho for their supervision and help along the development of this project.